 In September 2010, the Company acquired mineral rights to the Del Rio Project ("Del Rio"), a vanadium project located approximately eight miles south of Gibellini.
-These wholly-owned mineral rights carry no royalty burden and were acquired by staking 120 unpatented lode claims on lands administered by the Bureau of Land Management.
+These wholly-owned mineral rights carry no royalty burden and were acquired by originally staking 120 unpatented lode claims on lands administered by the Bureau of Land Management.
+During the nine months ended September 30, 2015, the Company has reduced the number of Del Rio claims to 10, and at this time, no further exploration is planned for Del Rio.

 In 2010, a smaller vanadium prospect, Hot Creek, was also acquired by staking 18 claims south of Del Rio.
-At this time, no further exploration is planned on the Hot Creek or Del Rio prospects, and the Company is assessing which, if any, of these claims it will maintain.
+During the nine months ended September 30, 2015, the Company allowed all of these claims to lapse.